Technology: Emerging technologies

 Emerging technologies are novel technologies whose development or practical applications are still largely unrealized.
-They include nanotechnology, biotechnology, robotics, 3D printing, blockchains, and artificial intelligence.
+They include nanotechnology, biotechnology, robotics, 3D printing, and blockchains.

-In 2005, futurist Ray Kurzweil claimed the next technological revolution would rest upon advances in genetics, nanotechnology, and robotics, with robotics being the most impactful of the three.
+In 2005, futurist Ray Kurzweil claimed the next technological revolution would rest upon advances in genetics, nanotechnology, and robotics, with robotics being the most impactful of the three technologies.
 Genetic engineering will allow far greater control over human biological nature through a process called directed evolution.
 Some thinkers believe that this may shatter our sense of self, and have urged for renewed public debate exploring the issue more thoroughly; others fear that directed evolution could lead to eugenics or extreme social inequality.
 Nanotechnology will grant us the ability to manipulate matter "at the molecular and atomic scale", which could allow us to reshape ourselves and our environment in fundamental ways.
 Nanobots could be used within the human body to destroy cancer cells or form new body parts, blurring the line between biology and technology.
 Autonomous robots have undergone rapid progress, and are expected to replace humans at many dangerous tasks, including search and rescue, bomb disposal, firefighting, and war.

 Estimates on the advent of artificial general intelligence vary, but half of machine learning experts surveyed in 2018 believe that AI will "accomplish every task better and more cheaply" than humans by 2063, and automate all human jobs by 2140.
-This expected technological unemployment has led to calls for increased emphasis on computer science education and debates about UBI.
+This expected technological unemployment has led to calls for increased emphasis on computer science education and debates about universal basic income.
 Political science experts predict that this could lead to a rise in extremism, while others see it as an opportunity to usher in a post-scarcity economy.